Great Seal of the United States: Reverse

 The 1782 resolution adopting the seal blazons the image on the reverse as "A pyramid unfinished.
 In the zenith an eye in a triangle, surrounded by a glory, proper."
-The pyramid is conventionally shown as consisting of 13 courses to refer to the 13 original states.
+The pyramid is conventionally shown as consisting of 13 courses to refer to the thirteen original states.
 The adopting resolution provides that it is inscribed on its base with the date MDCCLXXVI (1776, the year of the United States Declaration of Independence) in Roman numerals.
 Where the top of the pyramid should be, the Eye of Providence watches over it.
 Two mottos appear: Annuit cœptis signifies that Providence has "approved of (our) undertakings."
 Novus ordo seclorum, freely taken from Virgil, is Latin for "a new order of the ages."
 The reverse has never been cut (as a seal) but appears, for example, on the back of the one-dollar bill.

 The primary official explanation of the symbolism of the great seal was given by Charles Thomson upon presenting the final design for adoption by Congress.
-He wrote:

-Thomson took the symbolism for the colors from Elements of Heraldry, by Antoine Pyron du Martré, which William Barton had lent him.
-That book said that argent (white) "signifies Purity, Innocence, Beauty, and Genteelness", gules (red) "denotes martial Prowess, Boldness, and Hardiness", and azure (blue) "signifies Justice, Perseverance, and Vigilance".

-A brief and official explanation of the symbolism was prepared in the form of a historical sketch (or pamphlet) of the seal of the United States, entitled, The Seal of the United States: How it was Developed and Adopted.
-It was written by Gaillard Hunt in 1892 under the direction of then Secretary of State James G. Blaine.
-When the copyright on the pamphlet expired, Hunt expounded upon the information in more detail.
-This was published in 1909 in a book titled The History of the Seal of the United States.
-This work was largely based on a two-volume work written in 1897 by Charles A. L. Totten titled Our Inheritance in the Great Seal of Manasseh, the United States of America: Its History and Heraldry; and Its Signification unto the 'Great People' thus Sealed.
-Hunt's account greatly details how the seal was chosen, containing sketches of other suggestions for a great seal which were made, such as Franklin's suggested motto "Rebellion to tyrants is obedience to God", information on the illegal seal, iterations and changes that have been made to the seal, and it also includes detailed descriptions of the symbology of the great seal (such as that provided by Charles Thomson).
+About the elements on the seal's reverse, he wrote: